Featured EventsCalendar View

 Mercer Museum Library Archivist Jesse Crooks explores the Bucks County Historical Society archives and document collections relating to Bucks County African American history.
 Tickets are non-transferable and non-refundable.
 Purchase tickets to Bucks County African American History Lecturelearn more

-Join Bucks County Historical Society collections staff for an evening exploring some of the most intriguing and “hidden” items in the Mercer Museum Library.
-Get an up-close look at a few of these treasures during a white glove portion of the event.
-Advanced tickets are highly recommended.
+Join Bucks County Historical Society collections staff for an evening exploring love-themed artifacts and documents from the vaults of the Mercer Museum Library.
+Examine these treasures for yourself during the white-glove portion of this program.
 Tickets are non-transferable and non-refundable.
 Purchase tickets to Treasures from the Library Vaultlearn more

 Among the oldest artifacts in the Mercer Museum are a 2,000 year old whale oil lamp and Native American implements dating to 6,000-8,000 BC.